 The triennial Singapore International Violin Competition serves to promote the continued growth and strength of classical music in the region, as well as providing a showcase for young violinists from around the world against the backdrop of Singapore’s world-class performance venues, its national orchestra and its internationally renowned music conservatory.

-ICM Graduate student one of six finalists.
+ICM Graduate student, 2018.
+One of six finalists.
 Only finalist from America.
 Placed fourth.

 Winning the first Tchaikovsky Competition in Moscow at the height of the Cold War in 1958 brought Van Cliburn unprecedented celebrity for an American concert pianist.
 Cliburn’s international victory instilled a fresh sense of artistic pride in many Americans, while opening the door to a new era of cultural relations between East and West.
 The Van Cliburn International Piano Competition was established shortly thereafter in 1962 to perpetuate Van Cliburn’s unique legacy of demonstrating how classical music, in the hands of a master, has the appeal to reach across all borders.
 The quadrennial Van Cliburn International Piano Competition is considered one of the worlds most prestigious and grueling piano competitions.
 Hundreds from around the world apply but only 30 pianists are invited to compete.
 The Cliburn Competition is one of the few musical events in the world to arrange for competitors to stay with host families.
 The resulting southern hospitality has become a trademark of the Cliburn Competition.